3n0ugh/Python-Notes/16-Builtin Functions.md

 - sorted():
    - We can sort units with that function.
-   - Also we can arrange value of sorting with key paramater.
+   - Also, we can arrange the value of sorting with key parameters.

 - slice():
    - That function create a dividing value for objects.